 - You have had a fever, chills, new loss of smell or taste, cough, body aches, fatigue, or sore throat in the last 48 hours.

-- You have been in close contact with someone diagnosed with COVID-19 in the past 10 days, unless you are fully vaccinated or recovered from COVID-19.
+- You have been in close contact with someone diagnosed with COVID-19 in the past 10 days.

 - You are currently waiting for the results of a COVID-19 test because you felt sick or were exposed to someone with COVID-19.